-Six out of ten adults are reported to have high cholesterol, according to Public Health England.1 More worryingly, many individuals are said to be undiagnosed, because for the majority there are no visible signs or symptoms.
-Cholesterol is often referred to as 'the silent killer’ for this reason.
+High cholesterol is often known as a silent killer and it is thought up to 60% of Brits may have it.1 More worryingly, many individuals are said to be undiagnosed, because for the majority there are no visible signs or symptoms.
+Cholesterol is often referred to as ‘the silent killer’ for this reason.

 However, cholesterol itself is no bad thing.
 It is a naturally-occurring substance in the body, produced by the liver, and is an essential part of every cell, and vital for the normal functioning of the body.2 The problem occurs when levels become too high, sometimes due to diet and lifestyle issues, or other factors such as genetics, ethnicity or gender.3